julienmoeys/julienmoeys.github.io/_posts/2015-01-18-quotations.md

 ---
-layout    : page_en
+layout : post_en
-title     : Quotations
-longtitle : Quotations I like
+title  : 'Quotations I like'
-weight    : 4
 ---

 This document lists some of the [quotation][]s I like (quotations that are relevant for the work I am doing, or related to science).
+This page is updated from time to time.

 Topics: [Statistics](#stats) | [Informatics](#informatics) | [Geography and spatial data
 analysis](#geography)